Interpretable Meta-Measure for Model Performance: Elo-based Predictive Power (EPP) Benchmark

+In Table~\ref{tab:kaggle_fraud}, there are results of an IEEE-CIS Fraud Detection Kaggle Competition.
+The AUC values of all models in Table~\ref{tab:kaggle_fraud} differ in the third decimal place.
+There is no reference point to indicate whether this difference represents a~significant improvement in prediction or not.
+Significance in the statistical sense means these differences are not on the noise level.

+The scoring of models in this example are deployed in a \scheme Model/Task with just one \tournament and one \round.
+A similar situation with minor differences appears in many state-of-the-art benchmarks.
+When a \player gains improvement by a decimal place it would be desired to distinguish between real improvement and apparent improvement due to the noise coming from different \round setting e.g. splitting to train and test data.
+Currently, there are not many formal methods to assess the significance of differences.
+One way is to use a Kruskal-Wallis test for the equality of medians.
+But results from statistical tests are not transitive.
+We can compare two \players, but we would not get an overall \leaderboard for all of them.

-\textbf{Ad \ref{q:2} There is a~procedure for assessing the significance of the difference in performances} \\ EPP score allows to assess the significance of score value, which gives an intuition whether the difference in performance is a~noise or not. \begin{property} EPP scores are coefficients of logistic regression model with intercept $\beta_{0} = 0$.\\ The Equation~\ref{eq:log_reg_short} can be generalized to
+EPP score allows for the assessment of the significance of score value, which gives an intuition whether the difference in performance is a~noise or not. \begin{property} The values of the EPP \metascores are coefficients of logistic regression model with intercept $\beta_{0} = 0$.\\ The Equation~\ref{eq:log_reg_short} can be generalized to